PikachuEXE/active_record_tweaks/README.md

 ### `.cache_key`

+**DEPRECATED**
+This method does NOT consider the query like filters and and sort orders.
+Thus deprecated without replacement.
+Rails 5 already have `#cache_key` in relation class: https://github.com/rails/rails/pull/20884
+There is also a gem for older rails: https://github.com/customink/activerecord-collection_cache_key

 There is no class level cache key for ActiveRecord at the moment (4.0.1)
 Passing an array to `cache_digest` could lead to performance issue and the key can become too long when collection is big
 ([rails#12726](https://github.com/rails/rails/pull/12726))